abarrak/abarrak.github.io/_i18n/en/_posts/2022-9-23-reflections-on-iac-with-terraform.md

 ### Summary

-All in all, codifying your infra and platform layers (e.g. using terraform) has a key benefit to organizations in adopting the DevOps practices which eventually leads to operational excellence, visibility.
+All in all, codifying infra and platform layers (e.g. using terraform) has a key benefit to organizations in adopting the DevOps practices which leads to operational excellence, eventually.